dtrckd/pymake/Readme.md

 * **Script** : There is two scripts :
     + a fit script that build  the index,
     + a search script that return relevant documents.
-* Experience Parameters are define in the attribute `_default_expe` in each scripts.
+* Experience Parameters are defined in the attribute `_default_expe` in each scripts.

 Setup the experience (needed just once) :